Research

 A more detailed analysis of the temporal sequence over the length of the blade shows that these vortex-induced pressure fluctuations are mainly radiated obliquely towards the front and bottom, i.e. in the direction of the landing point.

-Dr. Manuel Keßler
+PD Dr. rer. nat.
+Manuel Keßler

 This image shows Manuel Keßler